spaff1337/Terraria-Patcher/README.md

 # Known issues
 - Being able to have all 3 food buffs at once
+- Unlimited buffs not being applied when in piggy bank or void bag
 - Having to restart the game to revert the patches